-David J. Teece is Professor of the Graduate School at the University of California, Berkeley.
+David J. Teece is Distinguished Scholar of Strategy and Innovation at the University of South Florida, and Professor of the Graduate School at the University of California, Berkeley.
 He is the author of over thirty books and two hundred scholarly papers and co-editor of the Palgrave Encyclopedia of Strategic Management.
 Dr. Teece has received nine honorary doctorates and has been recognized by Royal Honors.

 The Scholar Entrepreneur